On the non-existence of elements of Kervaire invariant one: Mackey functors, homology and homotopy

-\begin{pf} This follows from the complex~\eqref{eq:108}.
+\begin{pf} Using the complex~\eqref{eq:108} it suffices to show that the orbit types occurring in $S_{0}$ are precisely the transitive $G$-sets of the form $G/H$ with $H$ a proper subgroup of $G$.
 The set $S_{0}$ is the set of non-empty proper subsets $S\subset G$.
-The stabilizer of a flag $S\subset G$ is the set of elements $g\in G$ for which $g\cdot S=S$.
-Any proper subgroup $H$ of $G$ occurs as the stabilizer of itself, regarded as a flag in $S_{0}$.
-Thus the kernel of
+Any proper subgroup $H$ of $G$ occurs as the stabilizer of itself, regarded as a subset of $G$.
+Since the subsets are proper, the group $G$ does not occur as a stabilizer. \end{pf}